ncullen93/docs/README.md

 This repository contains docs for the ANTs ecosystem of packages and the ants.dev platform, as well as tutorials for medical image analysis featuring ANTs that include the same code snippets in bash, R, and Python.

+## Repo structure

+Each folder of the docs/ repo contains docs for different aspects of the ANTs ecosystem.

+### architectures/

+These are docs for architectures available in ANTsPyNet, ANTsXNet, and on ants.dev.

+### developer_tutorials/

+These are code-based tutorials for using functionality of the ANTs ecosystem of packages through command-line (C++), R, or Python.

+### models/

+These are docs for pre-trained models available in ANTsPyNet, ANTsXNet, and on ants.dev.

+### packages/

+These are docs for packages in the ANTs ecosystem.
+Ideally, in the future API-level docs for all ANTs ecosystem packages will be compiled and stored here so that they are standardized.
+For now, it is mostly just general descriptions of each package.

+### platform_tutorials/

+These are tutorials / docs for how to use specific functionality on the ants.dev platform.

 ## Contributing

 We gladly accept contributors of tutorials or other docs for the ANTs ecoysystem of packages Please try to follow the [style guide](https://www.github.com/ncullen93/docs/style.md) when writing docs, as we use a slightly expanded version of GitHub markdown.